Dinner

 How to Adapt the GM Diet for Yourself

-If you really want to try something like the GM Diet, here are some ways to make it healthier:
+If you really want to try something like the GM diet, here are ways to make it healthier and more sustainable:

-Focus on building healthy habits that you can stick with long-term.
-Learn to cook more vegetables, drink more water, and cut back on processed foods gradually.
+• Focus on building habits you can keep long term, such as cooking more vegetables, drinking more water, and gradually cutting back on processed foods and sugary drinks.

 The GM Diet can help you lose weight quickly, but most of that weight will come back.
 It’s very restrictive and hard to follow, and it doesn’t teach you how to eat healthy in the real world.